There are two main areas of animal care on site available to students, one on the bottom farm and another on the top farm.

 When commencing work on the animal yard, each student will have an introductory period when rules and regulations are explained.
 They will be observing and taking part gradually, they may also choose to have another experienced student to support and guide them who will be working in the same group.

 Students also get the opportunity to visit a large agricultural in Canterbury to buy animal food and any other equipment as needed.
-Students usually work in groups of 4 or 5 with 1 support worker, unless a higher level of support is required.
+Students usually work in groups, unless a higher level of support is required.

 Health & Safety is a top priority, we have a full time Health & Safety Adviser on site.
 There are various notices around the yard with certain rules and regulations that have to be kept.
 All working areas have been made as safe as possible, and although risks cannot be totally eliminated, our determination and focus ensures that these risks are greatly minimized.

-Students may take part in checking and caring for sheep away from the main farm, locally in the village, travelling in the JGC mini buses.
+Students may take part in checking and caring for sheep away from the main farm, locally in the village, travelling in a JGC vehicle.
 This gives insight into the local area and integrating in the local community, widening horizons and joining in village life.

 Want to attend our Daily Centre?
 Contact us on: 01227 478564 or email us.
 We will book a visit for you to have a walk around the farm and show you our wonderful site.